samelliott89/ExampleRoPE/README.md

 # ExampleRoPE

-Minimal transformer implementation with modern techniques (LLaMA/Gemma-style).
+Started to extend previous work by adding influences from more modern techniques (LLaMA/Gemma-style).
+Began with RoPE but then added GQA, Muon, SwiGLU etc.
 Trained on vast.ai with H100 GPUs.

 ## Features